Skip to content

 Precapstones

-Mandatory Sequencing of Precapstones/Capstones.
-You enroll in the precapstone and capstone courses in back-to-back semesters (fall/spring), with the same instructor, and in your final academic year.
+Mandatory Sequencing of Precapstones.
+You enroll in the precapstone and capstone courses in back-to-back semesters (e.g., fall/spring), ordinarily with the same instructor, and in your final academic year.
+Failure to register for the capstone immediately after completion of the precapstone is a violation of academic policy and will require a special petition to the Office of ALM Advising and Program Administration to complete the capstone out of sequence.

 Tip: Register on the first day of early degree-candidate registration to obtain a seat in these limited-enrollment courses.

-• For museum studies your capstone will have a main focus on (1) business of museums, (2) collections care, (3) exhibition design, (4) museum education, or (5) technology.
+• For museum studies students: Your capstone will have a main focus on (1) the business of museums, (2) collections care, (3) exhibition design, (4) museum education, or (5) technology.
 Whatever focus you choose, you must have at least two courses completed in that area before enrolling in the precapstone tutorial.
 If not, your enrollment will not be approved.

 Prework demonstrates that you have done enough prior reading and research on your topic to begin the capstone proposal process.
 Registration in the tutorial is limited to degree candidates who submit quality prework.
 If your prework is not approved, you will need to spend time revising in order to re-submit for the next offering of the tutorial, if your five-year, degree-completion deadline allows.